Idiopathic Pulmonary Fibrosis (IPF)

 - Fingernails and toenails change to a beak shape, known as clubbing

-Be part of a support group that gives patients the unique opportunity to:
+Being part of a peer support group offers people impacted by IPF the unique opportunity to:

 - Share experiences and knowledge